 Here I use chops fresh from the grill or barbecue, still sizzling, with a dollop of the buttery Paloise.
-Wonderful with any classy, fruity red, from claret to Rioja and on to a New World cab-merlot blend, some of the deeper hued rosés, and even a fuller throttle white to be enjoyed in the glow of a proper British summer day and the ensuing velvety evening.
+Wonderful with any classy, fruity red, from claret to Rioja and on to cab-merlot blends, some of the deeper hued rosés, and even a fuller throttle white to be enjoyed in the glow of a proper British summer day and the ensuing velvety evening.

 Ingredients: (serves 4)

 |12 meaty lamb chops or other cuts of lamb

 |Sea salt and black pepper